barthelnils/EroMapper/README.md

 5. Repeat for the remaining erosion features.
 6. Synchronize the project back to QFieldCloud or transfer the modified project folder back to the desktop.

-The `Date` field is filled automatically when a feature is created.

 ### Post-processing